19hours/sg-statutes/Acts/Endangered Species (Import and Export) Act.md

 1.

 Pristidae spp\.

 (Except the species included in Appendix II)

 2.

 Pristis microdon

 (For the exclusive purpose of allowing international trade in live animals to appropriate and acceptable aquaria for primarily conservation purposes)

+11Excluding the dependent territory of Greenland.

 CLASS ACTINOPTERYGII (FISHES)